TranPhucVinh/C/Physical layer/Memory/Pointer/Examples.md

 }
 ```

-### An example of passing by value

-Get address of a variable then store into a pointer.
+# Get address of a variable then store into a pointer.

 ```c
 #include <stdio.h>